Hugius/FabiEngine3D/doc/WATER_EDITOR.md

 - All water entities will be saved in `~\projects\<your_project>\data\water.fe3d`.
 - You can create/edit/delete water entities.
-- Every created water can be placed in a world.
+- Every created water entity can be placed in a world.

 ## 2. Controls